-Affiliate Marketing: Rewards affiliate members for visitors or customer sent they have sent you.
+Affiliate Marketing: Rewards affiliate members for visitors or customers they have redirected to you.

 Inbound Marketing: Creating and sharing content to drive traffic to your website.

-Crowd Marketing: Marketing your business by engaging a large number of people to talk about it.
+Crowd Marketing: Marketing your business by engaging a large number of people to facilitate discussion.

 Video Marketing: Using platforms such as Youtube or Vimeo for sharing your videos for promotional purposes.

-CTR: Click Through Rate is the proportion of users who click the link to the number of total users who viewed the page.
+CTR: Click Through Rate is the proportion of users who click a desired link, to the total number of users who viewed the page.

-Conversion: The proportion of people that convert to buyers or viewers through your ads, depending on your CTA.
+Conversion: The proportion of viewers that convert to buyers or viewers through your ads, depending on your CTA.

 CTA: Call to action is the immediate response you want your target audience to take.